-From the UC-Berkeley website: Raka Ray is a professor of sociology and South and Southeast Asia Studies, and the present Chair of the Department of Sociology at the University of California, Berkeley.
+From the UC-Berkeley website: Raka Ray is a professor of sociology and South and Southeast Asia Studies and the dean of the Division of Social Sciences at the University of California, Berkeley.
 She received her AB from Bryn Mawr College, and her PhD from the University of Wisconsin, Madison.

 Professor Ray’s areas of specialization are gender and feminist theory, domination and inequality, the emerging middle classes, and social movements.
 Publications include Fields of Protest: Women’s Movements in India (University of Minnesota, 1999; and in India, Kali for Women, 2000), Social Movements in India: Poverty, Power, and Politics, co-edited with Mary Katzenstein (Rowman and Littlefeld, 2005), Cultures of Servitude: Modernity, Domesticity and Class in India, co-authored with Seemin Qayum (Stanford University Press, 2009), Elite and Everyman: The Cultural Politics of the Indian Middle Classes, co-edited with Amita Baviskar (Routledge 2011) and Handbook on Gender (Oxford University Press, India, 2012).

 - Ray, Raka.
 2012. (ed.)
 Handbook of Gender.
 Delhi: Oxford University Press.